cheqd/product-docs/architecture/adr-list/adr-001-did-resolver.md

 }
 ```

-## Architecture

-Since cheqd uses the Cosmos SDK and is built within the Cosmos ecosystem, data written to the ledger uses the serialisation method Google Protocol Buffers (protobuf).
-Therefore, in order to conform with the correct syntax and structure for the map produced after resolution, cheqd's DID Resolver will implement a resolveRepresentation function that is able to take output in protobuf and convert it into a corresponding, conformant map in JSON, according to the [DID Core Recommendation](https://www.w3.org/TR/did-core/).

-This Architecture Decision Record (ADR) defines the architecture of a cheqd DID Resolver in multiple implementations:
+## Architectural patterns for resolving DIDDocs from cheqd ledger

+This ADR will add a new application/library for did-resolution based on the DID resolution implementations described throughout this ADR.
+We decided to design multiple implementations of the cheqd DID Resolver to suit different clients and audiences, which may want to consume cheqd DIDs for different purposes.

+Importantly, each implementation of the cheqd DID Resolver is decoupled from the cheqd network, which means updating the resolver does not require updating the application on the node side.
+This avoids having to go through an on-ledger governance vote, and voting period to make a change.
+In addition, the separation of the system into microservices provides more flexibility to third parties in how they choose to resolve cheqd DIDs.

 - A **full cheqd DID Resolver** to generate a spec compliant DIDDoc, based on the [cheqd DID method](https://github.com/cheqd/node-docs/blob/main/architecture/adr-list/adr-002-cheqd-did-method.md), through communicating with a cheqd node at the gPRC endpoint.
 This can be implemented as:
   - A **library written in Go** which can be imported directly into client applications, or
   - A **standalone web service**, which acts as a proxy to forward requests to the cheqd node.
 - A **light cheqd DID Resolver**, run on [Cloudflare Workers](https://workers.cloudflare.com/), presenting a highly accessible and easily deployable instance of the cheqd DID Resolver, with a lower computational footprint than the full cheqd DID Resolver;
 - A **[Universal Resolver Driver](https://github.com/decentralized-identity/universal-resolver)** packaged using [Docker Containers](https://www.docker.com/resources/what-container/), presenting a readily consumable, lightweight and secure instance of either the **full** cheqd DID Resolver or the **light** cheqd DID Resolver.

-## Decision

-This ADR will add a new application/library for did-resolution based on the DID resolution implementations described throughout this ADR.
-We decided to design multiple implementations of the cheqd DID Resolver to suit different clients and audiences, which may want to consume cheqd DIDs for different purposes.

-Importantly, each implementation of the cheqd DID Resolver is decoupled from the cheqd network, which means updating the resolver does not require updating the application on the node side.
-This avoids having to go through an on-ledger governance vote, and voting period to make a change.
-In addition, the separation of the system into microservices provides more flexibility to third parties in how they choose to resolve cheqd DIDs.

 ## Overall architecture diagram